 Draft Profile: BioC.J.
 Stroud from Rancho Cucamonga High School was rated a 4-star recruit by ESPN and handed a 4-star grade by 247 Sports.
 After high school, Stroud was heavily recruited but ultimately chose to join Ohio State.

-After playing little In 2020 as a freshman Stroud saw action in 12 games in 2021 for the Buckeyes as he threw for 4424 yards on 443 attempts with a completion percent of 71.6 for an average of 10.0 yards per pass, with a huge 44 TDs, while taking 12 sacks, and a QB rating of 130.8.
+After redshirting his freshman year Stroud saw action in 12 games in 2021 for the Buckeyes as he amassed 4424 yards on 443 attempts with a completion percent of 71.6 for an average of 10.0 yards per pass, with a huge 44 TDs and just 4 Ints, while taking 12 sacks, and a QB rating of 130.8.

 Scouting Report: Strengths

-- Vety smart signal-caller who is a natural leader with great instincts and the ability to quickly cycle through his reads
+- Very smart signal-caller who is a natural leader with great instincts and the ability to quickly cycle through his reads

-- Good zip and elite ball placement on the quick slant.
-Good touch down the seam and on post-corner, flag routes to attack the defense vertically and horizontally.
+- Good zip and excellent ball placement on the quick slant.
+Elite touch down the seam and on post-corner, flag routes to attack the defense vertically and horizontally.

-- Enough arm strength to drive the ball through tight windows up to 20 yards downfield.
+- Has all the required arm strength to drive the ball through tight windows up to 20 yards downfield.
 Spreads the ball around to multiple receivers.

-- Gets the ball out quickly, making ·splitsecond decisions.
-Good short to intermediate level accuracy, demonstrating the ball placement to allow receivers to run after the catch.
+- Rhythm passer, who gets the ball out quickly, making split-second decisions.
+Good short to intermediate-level accuracy, demonstrating the ball placement to allow receivers to run after the catch.

 - Sprays the ball anywhere on the field, especially when given a pocket from which to deliver.
 Will step up into the pocket while looking downfield, reset his feet and deliver.